Cosmological foundations revisited with Pantheon+: Introduction

 relate the proper times $\tau_{\rm w,v}$ to volume-average time, $t$.
 For observers and sources in bound structures that have broken away from the Hubble expansion only the wall lapse, $\gw$, is directly relevant.
 Structure formation thus gives rise to a selection effect: our mass-biased view of the Universe differs systematically from the volume-average.

-Timescape phenomenology is based theoretically on an extension of the Strong Equivalence Principle to regional averages \citep{Wiltshire_2008}, via its {\em uniform quasilocal Hubble expansion condition}.
+Timescape phenomenology is based theoretically on an extension of the Strong Equivalence Principle to regional averages, via its {{\em Cosmological Equivalence Principle} (CEP) \footnote{For an introductory essay on the CEP see \citet{Wiltshire_2009_fqxi_essay}.} \citep{Wiltshire_2008} which encodes a} {\em uniform quasilocal Hubble expansion condition}.
 This is used to conformally match the regional geometry (\cref{eq:finitymetric}) to the non-FLRW geometry along the past light cone.
 One then arrives at effective dressed cosmological parameters, including, e.g., the dressed matter density with present epoch value

 Dressed parameters do {\em not} obey a sum rule akin to \cref{eq:sum_rule} for the bare parameters, and cannot be interpreted in the conventional FLRW manner.
 Nonetheless, since $\Omega\Ns{{\rm M}0}$ takes similar numerical values to the FLRW matter density parameter, its use is convenient for plotting timescape parameter constraints alongside those for \lcdm.